railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

    *Trial Balance*

-.. tip:: Reporting for one or more Accounts
+.. tip:: Reporting for One or More Accounts

-    You can print the `General Ledger`  and `Trial Balance` report directly from the `Account` form too.
+    You can print the `Trial Balance` report directly from the `Account` form too.

 .. index::
    single: balance sheet